2009 International League season: Affiliation changes

 Before the 2009 season, three IL teams signed player development contracts (PDC) with different parent clubs.

 The Columbus Clippers signed a four-year PDC with the Cleveland Indians through 2012 on September 18, 2008.
 The Clippers had previously been affiliated with the Washington Nationals for two years after ending their 28-year partnership with the New York Yankees.
-The Indians become the Clippers' third affiliate in four years.
+The Indians became the Clippers' third affiliate in four years.

 The Syracuse Chiefs signed a two-year PDC with the Washington Nationals through 2010 on September 20, 2008.
-The Chiefs had previously been affiliated with the Toronto Blue Jays since 1978 and had been the only Triple-A affiliate in Toronto's history.
+The Chiefs had previously been affiliated with the Toronto Blue Jays since 1978, and had been the only Triple-A affiliate in Toronto's history.

 The Buffalo Bisons signed a two-year PDC with the New York Mets through 2010 on September 21, 2008.
 The Bisons had previously been affiliated with the Cleveland Indians for 14 seasons, winning three league championships (2 in the IL, 1 in the AA).
 The Bisons adopted a new logo and the Mets' team colors as their own to reflect the new partnership.